mahad8v/mahad8v/README.md

 # 👨🏾‍💻 Muhammed Bojang

 I am an energetic and imaginative full-stack software developer who can work alongside other talented IT professionals to create software to the highest standard.
-Feel free to contact me and discuss React, Angular, Node.js, and Typescript.
+Feel free to contact me and discuss React, React Native, Angular, Node.js, Sql, and Typescript.

 ### 🧰 Tools & Languages